SwiftGGTeam/the-swift-programming-language-in-chinese/Sources/TSPL/TSPL.docc/LanguageGuide/Concurrency.md

 @Comment {
   OUTLINE

-  Add this post-WWDC when we have a more solid story to tell aroud Sendable
+  Add this post-WWDC when we have a more solid story to tell around Sendable

    .. _Concurrency_ActorIsolation: